symerio/neurtu/README.rst

 can be used to estimate time and space complexity of algorithms, while pandas integration allows quick analysis and visualization of the results.

+Setting the number of threads at runtime in OpenBlas, and MKL is also supported on Linux and MacOS.

 *neurtu* means "to measure / evaluate" in Basque language.

 See the `documentation <http://neurtu.readthedocs.io/>`_ for more details.